gowthampunniyaseelan/culturemonkey-assignment/README.md

 # culturemonkey-assignment
-Before start Connect on Mongo DB Localhost server
+Before start, In the server directory create an .env file and put your MongoDB server on MONGODB_URI variable.